 Coordination Care Consent and Release of Information Changes

 Some counties provided CalMHSA with feedback regarding the Coordinated Care Consent and the Release of Information documents in SmartCare.
 CalMHSA worked with a liaison group of county counsels, led by Ventura County, on making changes to these documents.
 Changes had been designed and vetted by this liaison group and the proposed changes were out for review by all counties when the 42 CFR changes were announced.
-Development for these proposed changes was put on hold until analysis of 42 CFR changes were completed.
+Development for these proposed changes was put on hold until analysis of 42 CFR changes was completed.

 Release of Information Documents Completed in Part 2 Programs